 Differences Between Acne Papules And Pustules

 Acne pustules contain pus.
-As a result, they may look like papules but have a white, yellow, or red-brown spot at the center of the bump.
+As a result, they may look like papules but have a white, yellow, or red-brown spot in the center of the bump.
 Apart from this visual pustule vs. papule difference, it is also worth noting that papules can develop into pustules.
 This transformation occurs when the immune cells present in the papules die while fighting the bacterial infection, causing pus formation.

 Wondering what causes acne papules to form?
 Find out in the next section.